corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-test-dsl.md

 # Writing contract tests

-This tutorial will take you through the steps required to write a contract test using Kotlin and Java.
+This tutorial will take you through the steps required to write a contract test.

+## Introduction

-The testing DSL allows one to define a piece of the ledger with transactions referring to each other, and ways of verifying their correctness.
+The testing DSL allows you to define a piece of the ledger with transactions referring to each other, and ways of verifying their correctness.
+Before writing the individual tests, the general test setup must be configured.
+Once that has been done, you can proceed to test individual transactions.

 ## Setting up the test

-Before writing the individual tests, the general test setup must be configured:
+Configure your test setup, as shown in the following examples:

 {{< tabs name="tabs-1" >}}
 {{% tab name="kotlin" %}}